merakleee/BUILD-IT-API-FETCHING/README.md

 ### Request Cancellation with AbortController

-Cancellation is needed because it prevents outdated responses, avoids memory leaks and improves performance.
+One way to deal with race condition problems is by using Cancellation.
+It helps to prevents outdated responses, avoids memory leaks and improves performance.

 AbortController allows the frontend to cancel an in-flight request.